Flipkart Big Shopping Days Sale Begins: Here Are the Best Deals

 Google Pixel 3 64GB

 Flipkart is offering a discount of Rs.
 4,500 on the Google Pixel 3 64GB.
 You can get another instant discount worth up to Rs.
 14,900 when you swap your old smartphone with the purchase.
-HDFC Bank debit and credit card users can avail an additional 10 percent discount as well.
+HDFC Bank debit and credit card users can avail an additional 10 percent discount as well as part of the Flipkart offers.
 The Google Pixel 3 offers the best of what Google has to offer in terms of software and hardware.
 The phone comes with a 5.5-inch FHD+ display and a dual rear camera setup.
 The phone is powered by Qualcomm's Snapdragon 845 SoC.
 Being a Pixel device, it is expected to get quicker software updates compared to other Android flagships.

 Price: Rs.
 66,500 (MRP Rs.
 71,000)